unifai-network/unifai-sdk-py/README.md

 When you want to charge the player:

-1. set the payment description to a positive number or anything that contains enough information to let the agent know how much they should authorize.
+1. Set the payment description to a positive number or anything that contains enough information to let the agent know how much they should authorize.
 2. Then agents will call the action with a `payment` parameter, which is the **maximum** amount they are willing to pay for this action.
 3. Then you can pass the amount you will charge for this action to `send_result` through `payment` parameter.
 Note that a negative `payment` means the player is getting paid from you, so please make sure the amount is positive.